wanahmaw/CS362-W2019/projects/wanahmaw/dominion/READM.md

-run make all #To compile the dominion code run ./playdom 30 # to run playdom code

-# Run each random test to get corresponding .out file with coverage results
-# After a test make sure to make clean to remove gcov buildup:
+Run each random test to get corresponding .out file with coverage results After a test make sure to make clean to remove gcov buildup:

 make randomtestadventurer
 make randomtestcard1